csci104/site/_includes/writeups/websearch-1.md

 [some text](there-is-no-closing-parentheses
 ```

 **Example 4**: The example below happens all the time in web pages.
 Still list the link.
-The linked page/file just doesn't exist.
+The linked page/file just doesn't exist on the server.

 ```
 [some text](url-to-nonexistent-file)